Deepti-debug/recognition-in-terra-incognita/README.md

 - Data distribution: same as **Experiment 2**

+### Domain Generalization Experiments on TerraIncognita:

+- First we train the models with our ERM_SMA protocol.
+- run_erm_sma.sh bash script first trains the models using ERM_SMA protocol and then takes the ensemble of these models to give the final test accuracy.
+- If you only need the training of the models comment the 3rd and 4th python commands in the script.
+The 3rd and 4th python commands perform EoA and gets the final test accuracy.
+1st and 2nd python commands perform ERM,ERM_SMA protocol for training the models.

 ## 🔗 Detection Resources
 - [Train Tensorflow COCO API](https://www.youtube.com/watch?v=XoMiveY_1Z4&t=102s&ab_channel=KrishNaik)
 - [Tensorflow 2.0 model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md)